 CBTTC Biorepository at The Children’s Hospital of Philadelphia

 The CHOP Biorepository core collects and organizes biospecimens from CBTTC investigators.
 With a capacity for approximately 8.6 million samples, the facility is designed to serve all of the CBTTC’s biobanking needs, avoiding specimen duplication, preserving precious materials, and providing broad access to data and materials.
-Initial sample collection has focused on DNA samples; however, additional resources are in place (-80oC freezers and liquid N2 storage) to safely store fluids, RNA, tissue samples, cells, and a number of other biospecimens.
-The CBTTC at CHOP is collaborating with the CHOP biorepository to facilitate the operational launch of the facility.
+Resources are in place (-80oC freezers and liquid N2 storage) to safely store fluids, DNA, RNA, tissue samples, cells, and a number of other biospecimens.
 The biorepository uses Nautilus and the eHonestBroker to manage the specimen inventories.

 REMP Sample Management System